wp-plugins/spider-event-calendar/readme.txt

 There are 11 default calendar and widget themes.
 You can use one of the calendar default themes or create a new one.
 If you change the parameters of the calendar default theme here is a big **Reset Theme** button for resetting default theme*s parameters on the calendar  to original.

 4.1 On the left menu select  Calendar>Calendar Themes>Add a Theme You can fill the all parameters of the calendar theme or inherit  the parameters of the  calendar theme from the default themes of the calendar.
-4.2 The General Parameters of the Spider Event Calendar 4.2.1 Title.
+4.2 The General Parameters of the Spider Event Calendar.
+4.2.1 Title.
 Choose a title for the calendar theme.
 4.2.2 Default theme.
 Choose the default theme for the calendar.
 4.2.3 Width.
 Define the width of the calendar.